jenkinsci/git-plugin/README.md

 <dt>Included Regions</dt>
   <dd>
-  Each inclusion uses [java regular expression pattern matching](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html), and must be separated by a new line.
+  Each inclusion uses <a href="https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html">java regular expression pattern matching</a>, and must be separated by a new line.
   An empty list implies that everything is included.
   </dd>

 <dt>Excluded Regions</dt>
   <dd>
-  Each exclusion uses [java regular expression pattern matching](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html), and must be separated by a new line.
+  Each exclusion uses <a href="https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html">java regular expression pattern matching</a>, and must be separated by a new line.
   An empty list excludes nothing.
   </dd>